edterbak/NodeRed_Heishamon_control/README.md

 * []() Javaboon for his assistance in the Solar functionality
 * []() klerk for his feature requests and helping with testing.
 MEGAAA THANKS :) .
 * []() klerk (yes, again) for contributing to this project and helping with a FAQ !!!!! :) .

+**My request to you:**<br/>
+When you choose to use/try this (Feel free to do so), PLEASE give feedback on any issues you encounter.
+You can use the [Issues] section to report to me. <br/>
+When making an issue, please give as much info as you think is required to solve this.
+Steps to reproduce.
+Maybe a screenshot etc. Reporting this will help me help you :) <br/>Thank you in advance.

 <p align="right">(<a href="#top">back to top</a>)</p>